NoEvaa/AyTest-Mini/README.md

 # Ayin Test - Mini

-AyTest-Mini is a lightest modern single-header unit testing framework for C++20 and later.
+AyTest-Mini is a lightest modern header-only unit testing framework for C++20 and later.
+It only contains the minimum code quantity required to implement unit testing.

+This framework is now fully completed and no further features will be added.
+If you need more features, please consider using other testing frameworks.

 ## Quick Start